 Teaching: The History of Rome and its empire from the founding of the city through Late Antiquity; History of Christianity

-Constantine, the Sun and the Serpent: The Roots of the First Crusade—This project takes seriously Lactantius’ insinuation in the Divine Institutes’ apocalyptic Book Seven that Constantine is the incarnation of the heavenly king foretold in Revelation.
+Constantine, the Sun and the Serpent: Constructing the First Christian Emperor—This project takes seriously Lactantius’ insinuation in the Divine Institutes’ apocalyptic Book Seven that Constantine is the incarnation of the heavenly king foretold in Revelation.
 It puts that and other contemporary views of Constantine, Christian and “pagan,” including the emperor’s visions of himself as the incarnation of Apollo and the instrument of God, in dialogue with local interests in Gaul, Italy, Africa and the Balkans, including what I can glean from local material culture.
 The book will thus help readers see the extent to which Constantine appealed to a constituency beyond committed Christians, but also how the emperor’s theology and politics diverged from the orthodox, episcopal view so dominant in our sources.

 Collaboration and Community: Motives for Religious Conflict–This project studies the relationship between perceived collaboration during the Great Persecution (303-11) and charges of heresy in its aftermath.
 Focusing on Donatism in North Africa (usually categorized as a schism) and “Arianism” which originated in Alexandria, Egypt, but dominated the eastern Mediterranean for much of the fourth century, I’m exploring the extent to which ostensibly religious conflict has its roots in political, economic, regional and social differences.